What it is

 - No longer using the application/service

-- Switching to a new token with different permissions
+- Switching to a new token with different scopes

 - Regular security rotation (e.g., every 90 days)